 Scope Of Engineering Design

 Engineering design is one of the most important aspects of the life of modern human beings.
 Today, we can see complex shape buildings, highly durable bridges, airplanes, very fast moving cars and many more such creations of highly advanced human civilization just because of engineering design.
-Moreover, it has helped us to make things more efficient(i.e. using minimum energy and giving maximum output).
+It has also helped us in making things more efficient(i.e. using minimum energy and giving maximum output).
 Keeping in view the tremendous support of engineering design towards the advancement of our civilization it does not looks inappropriate to quote:

-"The existence of human civilization on the planet Earth extensively depends on how efficiently we will develop and utilize our engineering design skills along with durable resources present for us".
+"The existence of human civilization on the planet Earth extensively depends on how efficiently they will develop and utilize their engineering design skills along with durable resources present for them".

-Basically, the engineering design procedure comes into act for following two purposes :
+Basically, the engineering design procedure comes into act for the following two purposes :